 - So, Volume of Cube = a2 × a = a3

-The volume of a cube whose diagonal is given is √3 × d3/9
+The volume of a cube whose diagonal (d), is given is given by:

 Check: Diagonal of a Cube Formula

-In the same way, we can also find the surface area of a cube, which is basically equal to the number of square units that cover the surface of the cube, completely.
-The general formula of surface area for a cube of sides, a, is given by;
+The surface area of the cube is the total area occupied by its outer surface.
+We can find the surface area of a cube, which is equal to the number of square units that cover the surface of the cube, completely.
+The general formula of surface area for a cube of side ‘a’, is given by;